DECO: Decoupled Multimodal Diffusion Transformer for Bimanual Dexterous Manipulation with a Plugin Tactile Adapter: Method

 To incorporate additional conditioning signals while preserving the attention structure, both visual tokens and action tokens are further processed by modality-specific linear projections followed by AdaLN~\cite{peeblesScalableDiffusionModels2023} modulation.
 The AdaLN parameters are conditioned on proprioceptive states $q_t$, diffusion timesteps $\tau_i$, and optional task-level conditions $c$.
 The modality-wise conditioning parameters are generated in a AdaLN manner:

-where $f_{\theta}$, $g_{\theta}$ and $h_{\theta}$ are neural networks and $x_{t}$ is the addition of proprioceptive embeddings, task condition embeddings, and flow matching timesteps embeddings at times $t$.
+where $f_{\theta}$, $g_{\theta}$ and $h_{\theta}$ are 2-layer MLPs with SiLU activation, and $x_{t}$ is the addition of proprioceptive embeddings, task condition embeddings, and flow matching timesteps embeddings at times $t$.
 These parameters are applied to action tokens and image tokens in the MMDIT block by scale, shift and gate operations as illustrated in Figure~\ref{fig:multimodal_diffusion_transformer_paradigm}.

 In addition, tactile signals are incorporated through a dedicated cross-attention module, enabling lightweight and plug-and-play integration of tactile sensing without modifying the self-attention structure of the pretrained vision-based policy.
 Finally, the separated action tokens are processed by a linear prediction head to estimate the action velocity in the diffusion process.